To be eligible for the registration exam for dietitians, students must first complete 1200 hours of supervised practice.

 Supervised practice experiences in the first year of CPD are generally limited to 3 to 4 hours/week in clinical nutrition settings.
 Some facilities include outpatient clinics or health maintenance organizations.
 All students are also placed in a hospital setting.
 When possible, student requests for facility placement are honored.
 In addition, simulated laboratory experiences are held on campus

 In the second year of CPD, students attend academic classes on campus two days a week and participate in experiences eight hours, three days/week (minimum 24 hours).
-This allows for in-depth experience in clinical nutrition in a hospital; in foodservice management in a hospital, nursing home, college dining, school lunch or business and industry account; and, in community nutrition education in a health center or community program.
+This allows for in-depth experience in clinical nutrition in a hospital; in foodservice management in a hospital, nursing home, college dining, school lunch or business and industry account; in community nutrition education in a health center or community program; and, in school nutrition in public elementary and secondary schools.
 Students submit their choices for facilities for each area of dietetics and these provide the basis for student placement whenever possible.
 When multiple course sections are offered, students are assigned to the appropriate course section based on the facility.
 Students are generally not placed in facilities where they have been or are currently employed.
 The program attempts to rotate experiences as necessary to broaden the individual student's background or emphasize a student strength.

 Staff relief experiences require sequential days for the SP experience and are scheduled to meet individual course requirements.
 The Coordinated Program in Dietetics Facility Master Schedule provides a schedule of important meetings and dates you can expect to be at your facilities.